aka: Just Business

 - Kevin Steen just doesn't care enough for it to be, according to his theme, Unsettling Differences.
 Won't bother explaining, it goes nowhere.
 This theme is therefor unfitting because Steen proved time and time again his issues and motivations were always personal.

 - Caprice Coleman has ordered you all to leave your personal issues at home before coming to the factory.
 No one wants to deal with you drama on the job!

-- Adam Cole launched a relentless assault on Michael Elgin's person, from the pettiness of teaming up with Mike Bennett, Maria Kanellis and Matt Hardy to shave off Elgi's mullet to forcing Elgin to watch Cole and his three buddies assault Elgin's wife.
+- Adam Cole launched a relentless assault on Michael Elgin's person, from the pettiness of teaming up with Mike Bennett, Maria Kanellis and Matt Hardy to shave off Elgin's mullet to forcing Elgin to watch Cole and his three buddies assault Elgin's wife.
 Why do you ask?
-Because Adam Cole took offense to Michael Elgin stating that challenging Cole for the Ring of Honor World Championship was "nothing personal".
-Incidentally, it was nothing personal when Kazuchika Okada and AJ Styles ended up laid out during Cole's personal war on Elgin but AJ Styles took it personally enough to decline a shot at the world championship to get at Cole...then again, AJ did hold the title of a larger promotion.
+Because Adam Cole took offense to Michael Elgin stating that challenging Cole for the Ring of Honor World Title was "nothing personal".
+Incidentally, it was nothing personal when Kazuchika Okada and AJ Styles ended up laid out during Cole's personal war on Elgin but AJ Styles took it personally enough to decline a shot at the world title to get at Cole...then again, AJ did wear the belt of a larger promotion.

 - Quintessence: The Blighted Venom: At the end of Chapter 1, Lunair says to Reivier, "Nothing personal...
 But I'd rather not be held back by an annoyance like you."

 - Sword Man in Mega Man 8.
 He's very businesslike, citing his orders from Doctor Wily as the only reason he's fighting.